Last Updated on April 26, 2022 by Scott Charleboix

 Third: Write a personalized e-mail (about your infographic) – preferably 90 words or less asking if they’d like to see the infographic.
 Don’t confuse this with Step 5 that actually includes a contextual link to your Infographic and is 250 – 300 words (for the Infographic).

 Fourth: Offer them unique content (in Step 5).
 This is an important point, here you give some added value to your Infographic and the post/page’s value as to what’s referred to as “the bribe”.

 This is a tailored introduction, 250-300 word for the infographic (written by you) so they don’t have to do any more work and they can plop into their blog post.

 It serves two purposes:

 1) They’re able to view the Infographic (that’s published on your page) and 2) they have a ready script to add to their blog.

 Lastly: Get (and send) your contextual link.
 With regular infographics, you get a link that’s embedded into the infographic.
 The Infographic (by itself) is much less valuable than a contextual link.
 Because the contextual link is surrounded by relevant content to your Infographic.

 Because you’re writing the introduction, the chances of getting a contextual link are much higher.
-I’m looking into whether the introduction for this needs to refer to your own blog or the one that you want to put the link.
+The introduction that you write should refer to your own blog at least once.